 The result is that the user will feel no effect from opiate drugs or alcohol.
-It is used to stop the strong cravings that cause people to relapse.
+It stops the strong cravings that cause people to relapse.

-Naltrexone was originally under the brand name Revia in pill form.
-It is now also available as a once-a-month injectable, which is administered by a licenced Naltrexone physician’s office.
-The injectable Naltrexone can also be administered by licensed professionals in outpatient treatment.
+Naltrexone was originally only sold under the brand name Revia.
+It was available only in a pill form.
+It is now also available as a once-a-month injectable, which can be administered by a licensed physician.
+Injectable Naltrexone can also be administered by other licensed healthcare professionals in outpatient treatment settings.

-It’s not known what the exact mechanism of action causes naltrexone’s effect.
+No one really knows what mechanism of action causes these effects.
+They only know that it can effectively inhibit further alcohol abuse or drug abuse.
 Reports have found that it successfully treats patients in three ways:

 - Naltrexone reduces an alcoholic or drug addicts’ urge to use.

 - Naltrexone 50 mg help addicts to abstain from the substances they’re addicted to.